kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

   user specified and what an earlier mutating admission plugin specified.
 Disallowing setting selinux labels in the pod spec would also prevent another admission plugin from setting constrained-but-shared-within-the-same-namespace selinux labels on the pod.
+- (Tim Allclair) It seems like we have 3 options here, none of them good:
+    1. Forbid setting any SELinux options (i.e. use the default) under the baseline (or restricted) profiles.
+This probably breaks shared volumes.
+    2. Allow all SELinux options, and require a 3rd party controller to enforce custom SELinux policy.
+    3. Add a configuration knob to allowlist (or deny) specific SELinux configurations.

 <<[/UNRESOLVED]>>